Q: What is the Teaching Negotiation Resource Center (formerly known as The PON Clearinghouse)?

 Q: If I’m ordering copies of a role simulation, what should I enter in the Quantity box?

 A: Whether you are ordering hard copies or soft copies, enter the number of participant copies equal to the number of people you expect to participate in the simulation.
-The Teaching Negotiation Resource Center will calculate the appropriate numbers of each role for that number of participants.
 For example, if you’re teaching a class with 30 students and you would like to use a 2-party role simulation, simply order 30 copies of that simulation.
-You will receive 15 copies of one role and 15 copies of the other role, for a total of 30 participants copies.
-If a Teacher’s Package is available for this role simulation, it’s often helpful to order a Teacher’s Package for each instructor.
-Every Teacher’s Package includes copies of all participant instructions, along with teaching notes or other instructor material if available.
+For hard-copy orders, you will receive 15 copies of one role and 15 copies of the other role, for a total of 30 participants copies.
+For soft-copy orders, you will receive digital copies of teaching materials authorized for distribution to the amount of participant copies purchased.
+Every digital Teacher’s Package includes copies of all participant instructions, along with teaching notes or other instructor material if available.

 Q: Many of your items are offered at different prices.
 Which price do I get?